XaviSmith/XavsRPGEngine/README.md

 *A ready-to-go tutorial.

 ## Changelog
+v1.12

+* You can now see the current player's HP and MP during the fight
+* Enemies have a function to set their own turn + choose a player to attack at random
+* Added "Confusion" status, enemies can attack both friend and foe if confused
+* Added music for battles and Overworld

 v1.11

 * FightManager now keeps track of the current player selecting their turn (may consolodiate FightManager and PlayerFighter's currFighter/Player into one later on)